emanuelefirmani/get-git-english/docs/obiettivo_6.rst

-A part from your local ``repository``, any other ``repository`` --no matter if it's on GitHub, on a company's server or simply in a different directory of your computer-- to git is a
+A part from your local ``repository``, any other ``repository`` --no matter if it's on GitHub, on a company's server or simply in a different directory of your computer-- for git it's a ``remote``.
-``remote``.

 To link your local ``repository`` to a ``remote`` it needs just to